Introduction

 Welcome to the ANSI Animation Viewer.

-Imagine downloading a file over a 2400 baud modem, waiting three minutes as the progress bar inches forward, then loading it to discover something that takes your breath away: a neon cyberpunk cityscape, every building meticulously constructed from colored blocks and shading characters, with lights that actually pulse and flicker.
-Your CRT monitor glows with colors you didn't know text mode could produce.
+Imagine downloading a file over a 2400 baud modem, waiting three minutes as the progress bar inches forward, then loading it to discover something that takes your breath away: a neon cyberpunk cityscape, every building constructed from coloured blocks and shading characters, with lights that pulse and flicker.
+Your CRT monitor glows with colours you didn't know text mode could produce.
 This wasn't supposed to be possible—and yet here it is, running on your $500 home computer.

 In the late 1980s and early 1990s, something remarkable happened on Bulletin Board Systems around the world.
 Artists discovered they could create stunning visual works using nothing more than colored text characters, cursor positioning commands, and sheer determination.
 What began as simple welcome screens—"WELCOME TO THE DUNGEON BBS"—evolved into an underground art movement.
 The demoscene was born: crews of artists with handles like "Lord Jazz" and "Necromancer" competed to push the boundaries of text-mode graphics, trading techniques in secret NFO files and releasing art packs that were downloaded, admired, and studied by thousands.